mislavjavor/LambdaUI/README.md

 ## What is LambdaUI

-LambdaUI is an lambda driven event handling framework for Swift.
+LambdaUI is a closure driven event handling framework for Swift.
 It dramatically reduces the effort needed when assiging events to UI elements in Swift.
 It also features easy and intuitive GCD support.

 ## Why do it this way

-In my personal opinion, the event system in iOS/CocoaTouch is severely broken.
-It leads to unreadable code and creates clutter.
-The long term goal of this library is to cover all the events in the CocoaTouch framework as lambda functions.
+In my personal opinion, the event system in iOS/CocoaTouch is somewhat broken.
+It sometimes leads to unreadable code and creates clutter.
+The long term goal of this library is to cover all the events in the CocoaTouch framework as closures.

-Having badly designed code foces you to focus on the syntax insted of thinking about the algoritm and the implementation
+This library attempts to shift the developers focus from the syntax and onto the algorithm
 ### Setup

 Once you've added the `LambdaUI` framework to you project,a new `events` property will be available on all instances of `UIControl` objects (e.g. `UIButton`, `UIStepper`, `UISlider`, etc...).
 This property contains all of the supported events for a given `UIControl`

 ### 1. Easy and intuitive events in CocoaTouch
-Adding targets and `#selector(...)` arguments is cumbersome and stupid.
-Dragging outlets is even worse - you must look at the storyboard to see what is related to what and no functionallity is glanceable.
-A modern framework should have a better way of handling these issues.
+Adding targets and `#selector(...)` arguments is oftentimes cumbersome.
+Dragging outlets is even worse - you must look at the storyboard to see what is related to what and functionallity isn't glanceable.
+The goal of this framework is to add some syntactic sugar on top of UIKit

 That's where LambdaUI comes into play